How to Create a Dissertation Title

 The title should be firmly based on a particular set of ideas.
-You should anchor your writing.
+You should anchor your writing, check here if you don't know how to choose a good idea.
 Example of a dissertation title; “Factors affecting mining in South Africa.”
 As per the title, you expect the whole research to be about mining and its effects and not a bit of fishing or trading in South Africa.

 Every word in a title should serve a purpose; it should answer a question, highlight a way of doing something, or defining the area of examination.
 It should give you an idea of what the research is generally about.